 This recipe is best served over rice.
 You could also add a side of steamed vegetables (like broccoli) or traditional takeout sides (like dumplings).

 How to Press Your Tofu:

-(Note: This section contains Amazon Affiliate links.
+(Note: This section contains affiliate links.
 If you purchase through these links I may earn a small commission at no cost to you.)

 The most efficient way to press your tofu is with a tofu press, like the one below: